Cottages.com is the UK's leading provider of holiday cottages and luxury homes with over 21,000 properties on

 3 Bedroom, Sleeping 4 with 1 bathroom

-Double Bedroom kingsize bed, bedside tables, lamps, chest of drawers, exposed beams, rug, built in cupboard.
+Double Bedroom full-size double bed, bedside tables, lamps, chest of drawers, exposed beams, rug, built-in cupboard with free-standing wardrobe inside

-Double Bedroom three-quarter size double bed, lamps, chest of drawers, built in cupboards, with free standing wardrobe, shelf, exposed beams.
+Double Bedroom three-quarter size bed, with wall lamp above bed, leather chest of drawers, built-in cupboards, with a free-standing wardrobe including shelf, exposed beams.

-Single Bedroom on the ground floor, full-size single bed with drawers underneath, chest of drawers, bedside table, lamp, built in cupboard with free standing wardrobe, original bread oven, mirror, exposed beams.
+Single Bedroom on the ground floor, full-size single bed with drawer's underneath, chest of drawers and a coat peg, bedside table, lamp, fireplace, mirror, exposed beams

 Family Bathroom on ground floor, bath with shower over, WC, washbasin, heated towel rail, vanity unit with mirror, bathroom stool and small free-standing storage unit.

 Spacious Kitchen/ Dining Area dining table seating 6, suspended light feature, sofa, lamp, garden views, reclaimed slate flooring, quality bespoke fitted kitchen, electric hob & oven, dishwasher, microwave, wine chiller, fridge/freezer, floating shelves.
 Fire blanket & Extinguisher in the cupboard below & to the right of the hob.
 First aid box in the cupboard to the right of the hob.

 Grounds idyllic, large, enclosed lawned garden, bordered by flowing stream, rural landscape and woodland.
-The stream is accessed via a garden gate, ideal for paddling in during the summer.
-Fishing Rights.
+The stream is accessed via a garden gate(locked for safety reasons), ideal for paddling in during the summer.
+Fishing Rights (licence required).
 Views across the meadow to Llanerchaeron National Trust House.
 Just up the leafy lane which approaches the cottage is the original train station.
 Walk the track or cycle into Aberaeron.

 Short Breaks - Yes, excluding Summer holidays